 Learn more about how faculty at different institutions have successfully incorporated Sage Video into their course curricula.

-Each of the 15 subject collections contains a multitude of 14 different content types designed to meet the needs of different end users, such as undergraduate students, graduate students, faculty needing video support in their teaching, or researchers looking for content to aid their academic work.
+Each of the Sage Video collections contains a multitude of 14 different content types designed to meet the needs of different end users, such as undergraduate students, graduate students, faculty needing video support in their teaching, or researchers looking for content to aid their academic work.
 Start exploring our video types by clicking on the icons below:

 Sage Video brings teaching, learning, and research to life whenever and wherever you and your students may be.
 Today’s student demands and consumes video content like never before and video-based learning has long been used as an educational tool to assist in classroom teaching.
 Various technological advances and current events have significantly impacted the acceleration of video use in higher education.